Have questions? Contact us at firstname.lastname@example.org

 - International Applicants: January 1 for Fall Semester

-The department attempts to support all students as research or teaching assistants (see Graduate Assistantship Application form).
+The department attempts to support all students as research or teaching assistants.
 Research assistantships may be arranged with individual faculty members.
-Other funding opportunities are provided by the Graduate College at their Financial Resources website.
+Other funding opportunities may be available from the Graduate College (see the Gradute College Financial Resources website).

 - Responsible Conduct of Research Form